errael/astrology-castro/README.md

 `castro` works with existing `command switch` files and their declared switch/macro/variables.

-`castro` has a [layout directive](#layout) which constrains the addresses which it automatically allocate to specified areas; in addition, it is possible to assign addresses.
+`castro` has a [layout directive](#layout) which constrains the addresses which it automatically allocates to specified areas; in addition, it is possible to assign addresses.
 In order to reference items _defined in an existing command switch file_, use
 ```
 switch a_switch @33;     // in a non castro file there's: -M0 33 "..."
 macro a_macro @50;       // in a non castro file there's: ~M 50 "..."